Trusted Vedic Astrology Platform

 Total cycle: 120 years across 9 Grahas

-Start Dasha determined by Moon Nakshatra lord at birth
+Starting Dasha determined by Moon's Nakshatra lord at birth

 3

-A Yoga in Jyotish is not a spiritual practice — it is a specific planetary configuration that classical texts associate with predictable life outcomes.
+A Yoga in Jyotish is a specific planetary configuration that classical texts associate with predictable life outcomes.
 Rajayoga forms when the lords of Kendra (angular) and Trikona (trine) houses conjoin, exchange signs, or aspect each other — indicating periods of authority, recognition, and material ascent.
-Dhana Yogas involve the 2nd, 5th, 9th, and 11th house lords in supportive relationships, pointing to phases of wealth accumulation.
+Dhana Yogas involve the 2nd, 5th, 9th, and 11th house lords in supportive relationships, pointing to wealth accumulation phases.
 Conversely, Aristha Yogas, Daridra Yogas, and Kaal Sarp formations identify structural challenges.
-The strength and fruition timing of any Yoga depends on whether its forming planets are dignified (in Swakshetra, Uchha, or Moolatrikona), whether they are mutually aspecting in ways that amplify the combination, and crucially — whether the running Dasha belongs to a Yoga-forming planet.
+The strength and fruition timing of any Yoga depends on whether its forming planets are dignified (Swakshetra, Uchha, or Moolatrikona) and whether the running Dasha belongs to a Yoga-forming planet.

-Over 300 named Yoga configurations in classical texts
+Over 300 named Yoga configurations in classical Jyotish texts

 Rajayogas require Kendra-Trikona lord connections